-Energy Trust energy efficiency and renewable energy programs provide services through a network of delivery contractors and trade ally contractors.
 As markets have changed and new opportunities have emerged, Energy Trust and its trade allies have made significant adjustments-emphasizing customer focus, innovation, productivity gains, quality assurance and collaboration.
-In particular, Energy Trust has leveraged communication channels with affiliated utilities and their customers, and engaged in collaborative efforts with local, state, regional and national entities to achieve goals.
+Energy Trust has built and leveraged important relationships, working closely and strategically with its affiliated utilities to communicate to their customers, and has engaged in collaborative efforts with local, state, regional and national entities to achieve goals.